theodi/open-data-certificate/HOW_TO_FIX_IT.md

 That `--provider` is very important, it defaults to VirtualBox otherwise.

-If you need more nodes, edit the line 80 in the _Vagrantfile_:
+If you need more nodes, edit line 80 in the _Vagrantfile_:

       10.times do |num|